falconsmilie/phospy/CONTRIBUTING.md

 PhosPy has two main test layers:

 - **non-parity tests** for package behaviour that should stay stable without R
-- **parity tests** for fixture-backed comparisons against committed R/PhosR reference outputs
+- **parity tests** for selected seams compared against committed reference outputs from the R `PhosR` package

 Run them from the repository root: